Higgs Field-Induced Triboluminescence in Binary Black Hole Mergers: Formation of BHs in unstable vacuum ``sandwich''

 In general, the masses of such ``split off'' $\mu$BHs are defined by sizes of the bubbles at the instance of their collision and their vacuum wall tensions.
 The wall tension is mostly defined by parameters of the modified Higgs potential, namely by a location of the maximum of the barrier separating the meta-stable EW vacuum from the true vacuum state and the Higgs self-interaction constant $\lambda$, at the barrier.
 Both parameters for unmodified potential are quite well defined by the measurements of the Higgs and top masses as well as the SM physics renormalization group corrections~\cite{cosmology2}.

 The surface tension is estimated as

-where $h_{\rm b}$ the Higgs field value defined by a bounce solution at the modified maximum, which, for sanity reasons, cannot substantially exceed the position of the electroweek vacuum, so that \beq h_{\rm b}\lesssim 1\ {\rm TeV}~. \eeq Also, it would be reasonable to assume that the mass of a $\mu$BH formed in a collision is of the order of magnitude of the colliding bubbles.
-Thus, one can say that a $\mu$BH of mass $M_{\rm\mu BH}$ is created out of a bubble of radius
+where $h_{\rm b}$ the Higgs field value defined by a bounce solution at the modified maximum, which, for sanity reasons, cannot substantially exceed the position of the electroweek vacuum, so that \beq h_{\rm b}\lesssim 1\ {\rm TeV}~. \eeq It is reasonable to assume that the mass of a $\mu$BH formed in a collision contains fraction $\kappa_f$ of the mass of the colliding bubbles.
+Thus, one can say that a $\mu$BH of mass $M_{\mu{\rm BH}}$ is created out of a bubble of radius